-- 25% more time for an evaluation; - using a translating dictionary during an evaluation; - clarification of a question asked during an assessment.
+- 25% more time for an evaluation; - using a translating dictionary during an evaluation; - possibility for clarification in terms of the language of a question asked during an assessment.

 §9.
 The student in question needs to inform the lecturer(s) in charge via oasis.ugent.be which of the awarded education and/or examination facilities s/he wishes to invoke for the course unit at hand: